fusionjs/rfcs/text/0000-fusion-release-process.md

 # Motivation

-Currently FusionJS packages live within multiple repositories and it's hard to tell the state of the FusionJS core ecosystem.
+Currently FusionJS packages live within multiple repositories and it's hard to determine the state of the FusionJS core ecosystem.
 We often release breaking changes in one package, but don't get around to upgrading dependent packages, or are aware of cross-package breakage that occurs.
 Our lack of cross-repo verification often leads to a fragmented and broken ecosystem, with no signal as to the overall current state.

 The goal of this RFC is to define a verification and release process, certifying FusionJS release quality, and allowing for faster and higher quality releases.